Unmarried Parents and Child Custody

 According to the Pew Research Center, only about 46 percent of American children under the age of 18 are part of a “traditional” family.
 The “traditional family” presented in this statistic is a family headed by two, heterosexual parents who are in their first and only marriage.
 Unmarried parents understand that there are innumerable ways to build a healthy and happy environment for our children.
 While complex family structures often lead to great situations for New Jersey parents and children, they can also lead to legal disputes when it comes to child custody.

-At The Law Offices of Jacobs Berger, our child custody attorneys believe that protecting the parental rights of mothers and fathers is an essential part of building a solid foundation for children.
-We view our role in the family law legal process as one of architects, providing a blueprint for the future of our clients across New Jersey towns including Madison, Morristown, Randolph, Tewksbury, Dover, East Hanover, Denville, and the greater Morris County region.
+At Jacobs Berger, our child custody attorneys believe that protecting the parental rights of mothers and fathers is an essential part of building a solid foundation for children.
+We view our role in the family law legal process as one where we help our clients go from distressed to de-stressed across New Jersey towns and the greater Morris County region.
 Lean on our experience and knowledge of NJ family law to ensure you are getting the custody and parenting time to which you are entitled.

-Call our office today for a confidential and comprehensive case assessment with one of our qualified family law attorneys regarding your child custody concerns as an unmarried parent.
+Call our office today for a confidential and comprehensive Strategic Planning Session with one of our qualified family law attorneys regarding your child custody concerns as an unmarried parent.

 In simple terms, fathers and mothers in New Jersey have equal legal standing as parents.
 While courts previously may have sided with mothers as the “fitter” parents, that notion has been replaced with the equal treatment of both genders under the law.
 That being said, for unmarried parents, men may have to go through a legal process in order to show that they are the father of their child.